 Direct instruction occurs when a teacher provides information "directly" to students.
-Teachers might lecture to define unfamiliar concepts, share narratives of events, provide explanations of unfamiliar government policies, describe foreign cultures, or otherwise foster deeper content knowledge.
+Teachers might lecture to define unfamiliar concepts, share narratives of events, provide explanations of unfamiliar government policies, describe foreign cultures, or otherwise expand students' content knowledge.
 The teacher might also talk explicitly about skills or strategies that experts use within a field, nurturing disciplinary practices.
 A lecture can be an efficient way to build background knowledge or to teach students how to use strategies, but without opportunities to actively apply concepts and strategies, lectures yield little long-term learning (Bransford et al., 2000).
-This is particularly true for students learning in a nonnative language (Mulligan & Kirkpatrick, 2010).
+This is particularly true for students learning in a non-native language (Mulligan & Kirkpatrick, 2010).
 In spite of its ineffectiveness in isolation, direct instruction serves an important instructional purpose, and when used in connection with other models of instruction, can enhance learning.
-Unfortunately, direct instruction is overused in many lessons (Nokes, 2010).
+Unfortunately, direct instruction is overused in many classrooms (Nokes, 2010) in spite of what researchers have learned about its ineffectiveness (Bransford et al., 2000).

 With all of the disadvantages of direct instruction, it might surprise you to learn that some direct instruction can enhance students' inquiry.
 Giving verbal explanations with examples and representations has been identified as a high leverage practice.
 Reisman (2015) found that students' development of historical reading skills, learning of historical content, and general reading comprehension improved when inquiry lessons began with short lectures that introduced students to background information needed to make sense of the primary sources with which they would subsequently work.
 A number of characteristics can improve such lectures.
 Short, purposeful lectures are more effective than long lectures that lack clear objectives.
-Lecturers who admit uncertainty and acknowledge conflicting perspectives prepare students for inquiry by introducing the interpretive role students will assume.
+Lecturers who admit uncertainty and acknowledge conflicting perspectives prepare students for inquiry by introducing the interpretive role they will assume.
 Lecturers who defend a thesis using evidence engage students in deeper thinking, promote richer engagement (Stacy, 2009), and model for students the products of inquiry.
 Lectures that are structured conceptually and according to disciplinary norms, focusing on historical concepts such as causation, change, or continuity, are more effective than lectures that merely present information as a string of facts.
 And students gain more from lectures when they have specific purposes for listening, such as gathering information that will help them in subsequent inquiry.
 Quality, brief, discipline-based content lectures serve a vital role in inquiry-driven social studies classrooms by giving students the conceptual framework and the factual knowledge needed to ask appropriate questions, comprehend evidence, and construct understandings.
-Sadly, direct instruction replaces inquiry and other instructional models during too many social studies lessons (Lee & Weiss, 2007).
+Sadly, direct instruction replaces inquiry and other instructional models in too many social studies classrooms (Lee & Weiss, 2007).